wondermike221/overline-zebar/README.md

 For general Zebar widget configuration:
 - Right click Zebar tray icon
 - Find Widget Packs > overline-zebar > Pack Settings

-RRECOMMENDED**: Adapt the width of the Zebar to your gap & screen resolution.
+**RECOMMENDED**: Adapt the width of the Zebar to your gap & screen resolution.

 ### overline-zebar Configuration